Altoona Works: History

 In May 1877, telephone lines were installed for various departments to communicate with one another.

 In the 1920s, the site consisted of 125 buildings on 218 acre, and the shops employed over 16,000 workers.
 Portions of the complex are still in use by Norfolk Southern Railway (NS).

 During World War II, PRR facilities (including the Altoona Shops) were on target lists of German saboteurs involved in Operation Pastorius.
 They were caught before they could complete their missions.
 By 1945, the Altoona Works had grown to be one of the largest repair and construction facilities for locomotives and cars in the world.

 Current facilities

+In 2019, the shops employed nearly 700 employees.
+After a series of layoffs between 2019 and 2021, NS reduced the staff at the Juniata locomotive shop to about 450 employees.

+The mass layoffs began on November 7, 2019 (95 employees) again in May 2019 (50 employees) and another round in July 2021 (86 employees) reduced the workforce in Altoona by nearly 36% as part of Norfolk Southern's new long-term business plan.

-Today, NS runs a locomotive shop at Juniata with about 450 employees.
-The Railroaders Memorial Museum is next to Altoona Works.
+The Railroaders Memorial Museum is located next to the Juniata Shops on the site of the Altoona Machine Shops.